axelgalicia/react-redux-posts-app/README.md

  - When pressing the order buttons, user can see that if the button is pressed again it can chose between ordering in ascendant or descendant order.

+ ## See comments
+ - Just clicking on the Post directly and the comments will be displayed.

  ## Creating comments